daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 **vCenter Server Appliance**: ```/usr/lib/vmware-vmca/bin/certificate-manager```

-Quick troll: In my lab I work with a Windows based vCenter, that's right!
+_Quick troll: In my lab I work with a Windows based vCenter, that's right!_

 -Go to the location of your OS and start the tool. "./certificate-manager" for linux and there is a .bat file for Windows.

--Chose option 1 > Then Option 1 again > Provide a directory to store the files > answer "Y" to reconfigure certool.cfg and configure your certificate.
+-Chose **option 1** > Then **Option 1** again > Provide a directory to store the files > answer **Y** to reconfigure certool.cfg and configure your certificate.

 ![vmca-hybrid-1-13.png]({{site.baseurl}}/img/vmca-hybrid-1-13.png)

 ![vmca-hybrid-1-14.png]({{site.baseurl}}/img/vmca-hybrid-1-14.png)

-These prompts will populate the file certool.cfg that is used by the tool to create the certificates and the certificate requests.
+These prompts will populate the file certool.cfg that is used to create the certificates and the certificate requests.
 The ones with a * must be done properly, the other ones are for certificate identification.
+Those don't apply to certificates issued to the hosts.

 -**Country** : 2 letters of your country.